allegro/blog/_posts/2021-12-29-readable-tests-by-example.md

 The question is why we should make so much effort in creating our own solutions, and not use ready-made solutions directly from the framework?
 Here are the arguments for:

-* reusability - we can use once written ability in many places,
+* reusability - we can use an ability written once in many places,
 * extensibility - in the case of changing the library, which, for example, is used to mock other services, it is enough to make changes in one place,
 * enriching the test with the language specific to our domain,